-Located roughly 40 minutes from Boulder, CO, it’s easy for locals and visitors alike to schedule a trip to our historic cemetery in Lakewood, CO.
+Located roughly 15 minutes from Downtown Denver, Colorado it's easy for locals and visitors alike to schedule a trip to our historic cemetery in Lakewood, Colorado.
 In 1995, Golden Hill Cemetery, known as The Hill to locals, was granted a place on the National Register of Historic Places.
 Until recently, it was one of only three Jewish Cemeteries nationwide to hold this distinction.

 Paying Your Respects